-Is 4GB of RAM sufficient for Windows 11?
+Is 4GB of RAM enough for Windows 11 ?

 That's it, for some time now, Windows 11 is available and perhaps you have already received the message asking if you want to update for free to the new version of the software.

-Une nouvelle free version, most of the time, one would be tempted to say that it is worth the cost and that it is therefore necessary to go for it.
-Except that you have to pay attention to a few details before launching headlong into this kind of update.
+Une nouvelle free version, most of the time, we would be tempted to say to ourselves that it is worth the cost and that we should therefore go for it.
+Except that you have to pay attention to a few details before diving headlong into this type of update.

-Indeed, you must already be aware that if you are part of the first wave, you risk falling on a version which has not yet had a lot of development and which therefore has bugs.
+Indeed, you should already be aware that if you are part of the first wave, you risk coming across a version which has not yet had a lot of development and which therefore presents bugs.

-In addition, in general, on the first drafts of a new operating software, the optimization is not yet perfect.
-What you need to understand is that in this kind of case the software is still a bit greedy.
-Which will then ask us the question of find out if 4GB of RAM is sufficient for Windows 11 !
+Furthermore, in general, on the first versions of a new operating software, the optimization is not yet perfect.
+What you need to understand is that in this kind of case, the software is still a bit greedy.
+Which will then raise the question of know if 4GB of RAM is enough to Windows 11 !

 What is RAM?

-Before knowing the amount of RAM that must be possessed for run Windows 11 correctly , we can start by seeing together what it is precisely this RAM because a lot of people do not necessarily know its principle.
+Before knowing the amount of RAM that must be possessed to rotate correctly Windows 11 , we can start by seeing together what it is precisely this RAM because a lot of people do not necessarily know its principle.

 In fact, in your computer, you are going to have two types of memory.
 Storage memory that allows you to install software and save various documents, photos or music.

 The second type of memory is RAM and that is managed by the RAM of your computer.
-It is a memory which will be used for the execution of the various software which are available on your computer, of which the operating software which is Windows 11!
+It is a memory which will be used to run the various software which is available on your computer, including the operating software which is Windows 11 !

 A computer with 4GB of RAM for use without games